QWERTZexe/QWERTZ-Launcher/README.md

 ### OTHER
 Run "minecraft launcher.py" located in the "source" folder
 Requires python3 and the minecraft_launcher_lib library
-All libraries are in stored in "dependencies.txt"
+All libraries are stored in "dependencies.txt"
 ## FEATURES
 ### MICROSOFT LOGIN
 You can login with microsoft